datameshgroup/fusioncloud-sdk-ios/README.md

 ** For iOS simulator, choose *iPad (9th generation)*

 Target configuration
-* For iOS device:
+* For iOS Simulator:
 ** Make sure that the value of *Excluded Architecture* of the Target is *arm64*
 <img width="999" alt="image" src="https://user-images.githubusercontent.com/107380164/189850551-07d62c4c-22cc-49f4-9b11-a195e68fbf19.png">

-* For iOS Simulator:
+* For iOS Device:
 ** The value of *Excluded Architecture* of the Target should be blank

 Build the library